-Once a wild grove a century ago, our
+Once a wild grove a century ago, our current property was

 previously known as